Wellness Care & Vaccinations

 Although some vaccines are generally recommended for all dogs and cats, our veterinarians can assist you in selecting vaccines for your pet based on the unique set of risks faced by your pet.
 Some factors to be considered include the number of pets in the household, exposure to other pets or wild animals, age and health status of your pet, as well as travel and kenneling considerations.
 By measuring blood titre levels of antibodies to the core vaccines we can determine whether immunity needs boosting or not (at this time titers are available for dogs only).

-*We give the Feline Leukemia Virus vaccine to outdoor cats at risk only.*
+*We only give the Feline Leukemia Virus vaccine to those outdoor cats at risk.*

-*Bordetella vaccine if needed is given yearly to some and twice yearly for those at high risk; those frequenting day cares, boarding facilities and grooming parlours.*
+*Bordetella vaccine if needed is given yearly to some and twice yearly for those at high risk such as those frequenting day cares, boarding facilities and grooming parlours or in some cases given incidentally only when your pet needs to be kenneled.*